GUIDE PATIENT de l'INCA - Tumeurs cérébrales

 It consists in directing beams of radiation directly on the tumor and its periphery.

 It is done in several sessions, usually between 20 and 30.
-The sessions are generally daily except on weekends.
+The sessions are generally performed 5 days a week.

 Chemotherapy, delivered by neuro-oncologists, is frequently used in the treatment of malignant brain tumors.
 It can be an adjunct to surgery and / or radiotherapy.